pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - Could you explain that idea differently?
 - Can you please explain what X means?
 - What does X mean?
+- I don't understand what you are saying!
+Please rephrase it.
 - What does this word mean?
 - What does this word mean again?
 - What's the best way to say it?